-- 2. Remove the center panel.
-Grab either the top left or top right side of the front center panel, Figure 13.2b.
+- Remove the center panel.
+Grab either the top left or top right side of 2. the front center panel, Figure 13.2b.
 Gently pull the cabinet forward to unsnap it from the holding clips.
 Make sure to support the cabinet as you work your way down the side to completely unclip it from the hot tub frame.
 Once completely unclipped, tilt slightly forward and lift up to remove it from the hot tub frame.
-Place the panel in a safe location to prevent from damaging it.
-Note: Two people might be required for this process. - This will expose the equipment bay for easy access to components like the CLEARRAY System and the Quick Drain Valve.
-Place the panel in a safe location to prevent from damaging it. - 4.
-To reinstall the panel just follow the steps above in reverse order.
+Place the panel in a safe location to prevent from damaging it. - 3.
+This will expose the equipment bay for easy access to components like the CLEARRAY System and the Quick Drain Valve.
+Place the panel in a safe location to prevent from damaging it. - To reinstall the panel just follow the steps above in reverse order.
+4.